Devin Singletary Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Singletary has averaged 34.4 rushing yards per game in his five career matchups against the Jets, 31.1 fewer yards than his over/under in Sunday's game.
+- Singletary's 34.4 rushing yards per game in his five career matchups against the Jets are 32.1 fewer yards than his over/under in Sunday's game.

-- Singletary has had a rushing touchdown in one matchup versus the Jets, but did not have multiple TDs in that game.
+- Singletary, in five matchups versus the Jets, has run for a TD once, but not more than one in a single contest.

-- Allowing 136.3 rushing yards per game, the Jets have the 29th-ranked run defense in the NFL.
+- Singletary and the Bills will face off against the NFL's worst defense in terms of rushing touchdowns allowed (27).

 Recent Performances